penut101/Qwerty/README.md

 # 🤖 Qwerty Bot

-Qwerty is a multi-featured Discord bot designed for student organizations like Kappa Theta Pi.
+Qwerty is a Discord bot designed for student organizations like Kappa Theta Pi.
 It helps with birthday reminders, reaction-based role assignment, and quick access to important links and org member info.

 ---